loxal/if-sitesearch/README.md

     ./*.postman_collection.json

 # Attribution
-* Made with ♥ in Munich
+* Made with ♥, Skill & Power in Munich